 The Humble Twin keeps it simple.
 It wields nothing but truth.
 It’s like your old high school gym, before the class of ‘62 alumni donated $1 million and rebuilt it into modern coliseum.

 The real test wasn’t how it looked, but how it handled, so I lathered up and got to work.
-The results were pretty impressive for such an inexpensive razor:
+The results (right) were pretty impressive for such an inexpensive razor.

 I expected my neck to resemble my knuckles after a fight with a cheese grater but was pleasantly surprised when there was no such incident.
 Not even the first sign of razor burn or stubble.
 The shave was as close as I could have hoped for without any nicks or grabbing.